 Yeah, look, I think there are three clear steps here.

-One is to communicate as you just did, that this is about America.
+One is to communicate, as you just did, that this is about America.

-Second, it really is a contest between results and resistance, and whether people want to continue to create jobs, to do the things that work, to move in the right direction, or go back to the failed policies of the eight years of Obama.
+Second, it really is a contest between results and resistance and whether people want to continue to create jobs, to do the things that work, to move in the right direction, or go back to the failed policies of the eight years of Obama.

-And I think that there are enough things working between the administration and the House and Senate Republicans that we can put together a very good positive campaign.
+And I think that there are enough things working between the administration and the House and Senate Republicans that we can put together a very good, positive campaign.

-So it's it's a three-part campaign.
+So it's a three-part campaign.

 Which America do you want?

-results versus resistance, and a commitment to an even better next two years.
+Results versus resistance and a commitment to an even better next two years.

 All right, Mr. Speaker, thanks for being with us.

-As always, 800-941-SHAWN if you want to be a part of the program.
+800-941-Sean, if you want to be a part of the program.

-We'll get his take on the news of the day and much more straight ahead as we continue from the swamp, the sewer, DC, straight ahead.
+We'll get his take on the news of the day and much more straight ahead as we continue from the swamp, the sewer, D.C., straight ahead.

 What did you mean?